Before the Shot

 -

-A solid tripod and head that can be adjusted quickly
+A stable tripod and adjustable head

 -